Collaboration

 Programme decisions

-The new programme team for Gessnerallee's theatre, dance, performance and music programme is made up of the artistic and managing co-directors (Kathrin Veser, Miriam Walther), dramaturgy (Isabel Gatzke, Noa Winter) and music curation (Year-to-Date).
-The curatorial processes are supported by two permanent agents for diversity (Manuel Gerst, Ramona Unterberg), as well as two production managers (Jonas Gillmann, Anja Mayer) and the technical director (Piotr Rybkowski).
+The programme team for Gessnerallee's theatre, dance and performance programme is made up of the theatre directors (Kathrin Veser, Miriam Walther) and the dramaturgues (Isabel Gatzke, Noa Winter).
+The curatorial processes are supported by two permanent agents for diversity (Manuel Gerst, Ramona Unterberg), as well as two production managers (Anja Mayer, Aline Stäheli) and the technical director (Piotr Rybkowski).

-Due to the new funding situation in the city of Zurich, the allocation processes for production funds are changing.
-Since 2024, Gessnerallee has been able to award production funds that previously had to be applied for from the city directly to the artists.
+Since 2024, Gessnerallee is been able to award production funds directly to artists that previously had to be applied for by the city of Zurich.
 This enables both long-term collaborations and short-term projects.
 We support artists with research, production, presentation, touring and also with larger projects and small try-outs.

 If you have any project suggestions or questions, please write to the programme group (Isabel Gatzke, Kathrin Veser, Miriam Walther, Noa Winter) at programm@gessnerallee.ch.
 We will get back to you if we are interested.